wp-plugins/radio-station/docs/Shortcodes.md

 * *display_day* : Full or short day heading ('full' or 'short') Default short for Table, full for Tabs/List.
 * *display_date* : Date format for date subheading.
 0 for none.
 Default 'jS' for Table/List, 0 for Tabs.
 * *display_month* : Full or short month subheading ('full', 'short') Default 'short'.
+* *image_position* : Show image position for Tabs view. 'right', 'left' or 'alternate'.
+Default 'left'.
+* *hide_past_shows* : Hide shows that are finished in the Schedule for Tabs view.
+0 or 1.
+Default 0.
 * *divheight* : Set the height, in pixels, of the individual divs.
-For 'divs' view only.
+For legacy 'divs' view only.
 Default 45.

 Example: Display the schedule in 24-hour time format, use `[master-schedule time="24"]`.